-You can make a big style statement in the bathroom without a lot of time or cost.
-Repaint the walls and buy new linens, a shower curtain and rugs and you might not even recognize your old space!
+Your bathroom décor can make a big style statement without requiring a lot of time or money.
+Repaint the walls and buy new linens, a shower curtain and rugs, and you might not even recognize your old space!

-I like to recommend creating a calming retreat by appealing to all five senses in your design:
+I like to recommend creating a calming retreat by appealing to all five senses in your bathroom decor:

 In larger spaces, go for the unexpected.
 Vintage accent pieces such as a slipper chair can be a lot of fun!

 My story: A whole new look on a budget

 For my own bathroom décor, I would have been happy to start completely from scratch, but I had to work around a few things.
 I started by changing out the damaged drywall for a moisture-resistant variety, and removed the hideously pink border tile.
 Then, with the aforementioned tone-on-tone hotel aesthetic in mind, I installed a more subtle border tile and changed the light fixtures, adding a third one between the two vanity mirrors.
 Next I changed out the faucets, installed matching-finish double towel bars, and added a critical and previously absent vent fan.´

 Working with a very limited amount of money, I was able to completely transform the bathroom without having to gut it.
 It looks completely different and functions more efficiently with lots of extra storage that I love.

 So, when remodeling and decorating your own master bath, envision yourself as a guest at a spa or high-end hotel, and then create a space that will help you unwind at the end of a long day, or invigorate you at the start of a new one!